 Schools sending more than one attendee will be rebated $125 off the cost of each additional attendee (rebate to be issued after the seminar takes place).
 Sunbridge program alumni will receive a discounted price (final cost will be reflected on your registration form after you enter the code provided.)
 NOTE: Discounts may not be combined.

-Online registration runs through noon on Thursday, January 24.
-If you haven’t registered online by noon on Thursday, January 24, and still wish to attend, you may register as a walk-in, provided space is available.
+Online registration runs through 11am on Thursday, January 24.
+If you haven’t registered online by 11:00 on Thursday morning, January 24, and still wish to attend, you may register as a walk-in.
 Walk-in cost is $960.

 Contact Penelope-Myles Voss, admissions, alumni, and summer coordinator, at firstname.lastname@example.org or 845-425-0055 x20.